oddforms-design/Dongled/contributing.md

 ## No Guarantee of Life
 Dongled is a free, non-revenue generating app which costs actual money to keep running via App Store fees and the web domain, not to mention my time.
 Please be aware I reserve the right to stop distributing it on the AppStore and close down the project git at any time.
 I accept donations via github donate toward the project but still pay out-of-pocket to keep the app online.
 Unless otherwise notified, please also consider your work freely contributed.

-## Dongled Name & Logo are Not Included in the MIT license
-The Dongled name and logo are not included under this license and are subject to separate trademark and branding restrictions.
-For any uses not permitted under the license, including the use of the name and logo, please contact me via the discussion page for permission.

 ## License
 When you submit code changes, your submissions are understood to be under the same [MIT License](https://github.com/oddforms-design/Dongled/blob/main/LICENSE) that covers the project.